• Menu

 After 30 minutes to 1 hour, you should have removed the paint using olive oil as a softener.

-Method 3: Using a heat gun.
+3. Using a heat gun.

-Read the instructions given on how to use the heat gun carefully.
-If you use a too high setting, you can char the wood or even start a fire.
+When using a heat gun, read the instructions on how to use the heat gun carefully.
+If you use too high a setting, you can char the wood or start a fire.
+The melting point can also produce dangerous vapours; ensure you wear the correct protective gear, such as goggles, a mask, or a respirator.

-Point the gun at the paint and turn it on.
+• Point the gun at the paint and turn it on.

-• Hold it 3-4 inches or 7-10 centimeters away from the stain for around 10-30 seconds at a time.
+• Hold it 3-4 inches or 7-10 centimetres away from the stain for around 10-30 seconds.

 • Try moving the heat gun in small circular motions to heat a larger area at a go.